BricksRL: A Platform for Democratizing Robotics and Reinforcement Learning Research and Education with LEGO

 RoboArm Combined

-This video (left) presents sequences of successive evaluation trials of the SAC agent in the RoboArm-mixed-v0 environment, which integrates direct sensor information of the robot arm angles and image inputs.
+The video presents sequences of successive evaluation trials of the SAC agent in the RoboArm-mixed-v0 environment, which integrates direct sensor information of the robot arm angles and image inputs.
 The objective is to move the red ball, held by the robotic arm, to a randomly sampled target position indicated by a green dot in the image.
-Training performance (right) of the RoboArm robot in the RoboArm_mixed-v0 environment, showing both the reward and the number of episode steps required to reach the target location.
+The plot illustrates the training performance of the algorithms in the RoboArm_mixed-v0 environment.
+It displays both the reward achieved and the number of episode steps taken to reach the target location.

 Walker